 The Son of God formally invites all to accept His principles and points out to them the way to begin, and where to begin.
 He is the “door” (John 10:7, 9) and the “way” (John 14:6).
 He who would enter into the kingdom of heaven, who would “have life” and “have it more abundantly,” must enter by Him; there is no other way (John 10:7–10).

-When faced with the choice between a narrow road and a wide highway, sadly, most choose the easier road.
-Most people would rather create their own religions and design their own gods.
+When faced with the choice between a narrow road and a wide highway, sadly, most people choose the easier road.
+Most people would rather create their own religions and design their own gods than seek for the truth.
 So, it was with deep sorrow that Jesus said that the road to eternal life is “narrow, and only a few find it.”

 In His service,

 This post is also available in: हिन्दी (Hindi)